arrahman17/Learning-Analytics-Project-/README.md

 **Installation for Visualization**
 First make sure you have node installed , if you do not have installed then go to official Node web page (https://nodejs.org/en/) and download the latest version.
 ![github-small](https://user-images.githubusercontent.com/41241181/52513674-acb0ac00-2c0c-11e9-9b87-3f36287926ba.png)
+- write these command to check Node and NPM is properly installed
+- For Node.js "node --version "
+- For NPM  "npm --version "
 After Insatalling Node, follow this link (https://d3js.org/) to download the D3.Js librray.
 ![github-small](https://user-images.githubusercontent.com/41241181/52513614-4035ad00-2c0c-11e9-8a32-fc4499a5d3d6.png)
 To Run the it locally, open the terminal in folder where the visulaization code reside, here in the case we have in "Visualization using simple bar charts "